 15. Simple, Sophisticated Crown Body Art

-This simple fine line tattoo feels more ornamental than symbolic, and there’s nothing wrong with that.
+This simple tattoo feels more ornamental than symbolic, and there’s nothing wrong with that.
 Crowns were traditionally worn by only the most elite and powerful people.
 Ornate metal headdresses may not be acceptable for everyday wear.
 However, a tattoo crown ensures that you will never again enter the world as a member of the peasant class.

 16. Crown and Jewel Sleeve with Old School Accents